 The prevalence of pelvic organ prolapse is between 30% and 40%.

-Prevention of Pelvic Organ Prolapse
+VIDEO Prevention of Pelvic Organ Prolapse

 Many studies have focused on identifying the risk factors and mechanism of pelvic organ prolapse.
 Without finding these factors, prevention is difficult.